ResilientEcosystem/blog/_posts/2023-01-15-GettingStartedSmartContract.md

 ---

 Here we illustrate how to run a smart contract on Nexres locally.
-We provide steps by steps tutorials to set up locally with 4 nodes and use the builtin smart contract service.
+We provide step-by-step tutorials to set up locally with 4 nodes and use the built-in smart contract service.

 # Install
 Please check the [install tutorial](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html) for Nexres to install.

 # Running Contract Service Locally
 Running the setup script to start the server:
-  > sh application/contract/server/start_contract_server.sh
+  > ./service/tools/contract/service_tools/start_contract_service.sh

 When the script is done, you will see that 4 applications called contract_server have been launched locally.
 Now build the contract tool to help you access the server:
-  > bazel build application/contract/tools/contract_tools
+  > bazel build service/tools/contract/api_tools/contract_tools

 # Smart Contract Account

-You have to provide an account address when you deploy a contract or execute your contract.
+You must provide an account address when you deploy or execute a contract.
 Using the contract tools to create an account first:
-  > bazel-bin/application/contract/tools/contract_tools create -c application/contract/tools/client_config.config
+  > bazel-bin/service/tools/contract/api_tools/contract_tools create -c service/tools/config/interface/service.config

 # Contract
 Nexres only handles the JSON description of the contract source code.
 We use solc, a tool from Solidity, to obtain the JSON file.
-We provide [token.sol](https://github.com/msadoghi/nexres/blob/master/application/contract/tools/example_contract/token.sol) as an example below:
+We provide [token.sol](service/tools/contract/api_tools/example_contract/token.sol) as an example below:
   > solc --evm-version homestead --combined-json bin,hashes --pretty-json --optimize token.sol > token.json

-Once get your [json contract](https://github.com/msadoghi/nexres/blob/master/application/contract/tools/example_contract/token.json), you can find the contract name("token.sol:Token") and its function hashes under the contract name section in the file.
+Once get your [json contract](service/tools/contract/api_tools/example_contract/token.json), you can find the contract name("token.sol:Token") and its function hashes under the contract name section in the file.

 token.sol：
 ```